pyTooling/Actions/doc/JobTemplate/AllInOne/index.rst

 * pulishing of unit test and code coverage results
 * merging of test reports
 * packaging as wheel
-* publishing wheels tp PyPI
+* publishing wheels to PyPI
 * documentation generation via Sphinx and Miktex
 * automatic tagging of release commits
 * releasing